guiqui/react-zoom-pan/README.md

 - Creating Links

 Adding,Deleting Task or links can be manage with logic outside the component.
-For this reason the react-timeline-gantt component provides the following callbacks:
+For this reason the react-zoom-pan component provides the following callbacks:

 | name         |          params          |                                                                                                                                           Descriptions |
 | ------------ | :----------------------: | -----------------------------------------------------------------------------------------------------------------------------------------------------: |